gbgabo/wildberries-nextjs/README.md

   2. step two
   ```

-- A **screenshot.png** image, to be displayed in the port instruction page
+- A **screenshots folder**, to store the images to be displayed in the port instruction page

 - **Installation assets**, in the case it's needed to install the port.
 All assets need to be stored in an "assets" folder.
 If the assets need to be contained within a dedicated folder name, zip it to be listed as one file.
 For each file, a download button is created on the port page.
 </details>